AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-add-query.md

 1. From **Query Value**, enter a query to find the objects that you want to include in the data view.
 Then select **Search**.

-   For more information on how to enter a query, see <xref:search>.
+   For more information on how to enter a query, see <xref:Search>.

    When the query populates with objects, you can view more about each object by selecting it from the table.
 The object details display in the pane on the right.